Faellesoffentlig-Digital-Arkitektur/Referencearkitektur-for-selvbetjening/Referencearkitektur for selvbetjening.md

 Furthermore, the reference architecture describes a framework for how a user journey comprised of several self-service processes can be combined into self-service chains.
 This chaining is achieved through a handover, and the reference architecture includes provisions to ensure that such handovers can take place between different authorities.

-The reference architecture for self-service establishes a set of principles for establishing a common business and IT architecture for government self-service systems.
+The reference architecture for self-service initiate a set of principles for establishing a common IT architecture for self-service systems, but is based on the Danish federal digitalization arkitecture principles, here architecture rule 2.4 "Build change-ready solutions with the user as its starting point" and 5.1 "Design coherent user journeys".

-Principles
+Self-service principles

 1. In a self-service process, the user encounters preparation, core and round-off, supported by user-focused digital systems.
 2. Self-service systems are comprehensible, easy and intuitive to use for the intended users.
-3. The user only has to provide information government does not already have.
+3. The user only has to provide information the government does not already have.
 4. The user meets a coherent and interconnected service, even when it crosses sectorial boundaries of different authorities.
 5. It is always clear for the user which authority is responsible for a given service or part of a service.
-6. Authorities involved in the chaining of several self-service processes agree on the division of tasks and responsibilities within the current rules and regulations.
+6. Authorities involved in the chaining of several self-service processes, establish agreements on the division of tasks and responsibilities, within the current rules and regulations.

 The core services realise the following capabilities in the reference architecture: